This articles serves as a guide to unit testing Vue components.

 You should typically have one unit test file for each component in your Vue project.
 Within each unit test file, there can be a single unit test suite or multiple unit test suites.

-The unit test files should be placed in a separate location from the Vue components, such as in the "tests/unit" folder:
+The unit test files should be placed in a sub-folder within the Components folder (src/components/__tests__):

 $ tree -d -L 2